Can You Drink Tea On the Carnivore Diet? (Why and Why Not?)

-There are many variations of teas and each type has different quantities of nutrients and caffeine.
-For instance, white tea and green tea are said to be minimally processed, (an oxidation process), which tends to allow it the highest amount of polyphenols and antioxidants.
+There are many variations of teas, and each type has different quantities of nutrients and caffeine.
+For instance, white tea and green tea are said to be minimally processed (an oxidation process), which tends to allow them the highest amount of polyphenols and antioxidants.

 Caffeine in Tea

 - Green Tea 30-80 milligrams